The Future Nature Initiative: Gros Morne

 Integral Ecology in Practice

-The Future Nature Initiative stages ecological interventions in significant land and seascapes by creating an open and celebratory atmosphere for all involved.
+The FANE Symposium stages ecological interventions in significant land and seascapes by creating an open and celebratory atmosphere for all involved.
 FNI is animated by the assumption that experiential learning, performance, and art are a necessary means through which new ideas, values, and attitudes are created, tested, and, importantly, embodied.

 "How do you change the way the world thinks and acts?
 By breaking down barriers, between disciplines, between academics and the general public, between communities, between human beings and nature.""